 Tuition assistance is provided for persons eligible based on total family income, family size, and major financial responsibilities.
-College staff members will be given priority in scholarship assistance.
 Information is obtained from the Director.
 Assistance through CCIS (Child Care Information Services) is the first step in obtaining any scholarship funds from DCCC, call 243-4014 for information on these services.

-• Late Pick-Up Fee
+Late Pick-Up Fee